Carson12345/Carson12345/README.md

 ### Hi there 👋

-This is Carson from Hong Kong, full-stack software engineer, designer and entrepreneur.
+This is Carson from Hong Kong, software engineer, designer and entrepreneur.

 My strength is writing spaghetti code.